americanexpress/one-app-ducks/README.md

 store.dispatch(clearError());
 ```

-### `errorReporting` duck
+### `errorReporting` Duck

-The error reporting duck is for sending errors to the `errorReportingUrl` by the environment
+The error reporting duck is for sending client side errors to the `errorReportingUrl` configured by
-variable `ONE_CLIENT_REPORTING_URL`.
-You can find more documentation on environment variables for
+the  environment variable `ONE_CLIENT_REPORTING_URL`.
+You can find more documentation on environment
-One App in the [One App documentation](https://github.com/americanexpress/one-app/blob/master/runtime-configuration.md).
+variables for One App in the [One App documentation](https://github.com/americanexpress/one-app/blob/master/runtime-configuration.md).
 On the server the errors reported are simply logged.
 Reported errors will have the following format:

 ```js